 - an earned bachelor's from an accredited institution

 - at least a 3.0 GPA in the highest degree earned

-The application process originates through the Graduate School.
+The application process originates through the Center for Graduate Studies.
 The application consists of:

 - general personal information in an online application

 For additional information on admissions or to start your application, contact the Center for Graduate Studies.

 Students must meet the College's standards for graduate study.

 The MSEd requires 30 graduate credits as follows:

 - EDA 691 Principles and Practices of Budgeting

 - EDA 893 School Finance and Revenue Management